-Email: {ahijazi, hinoue, amatrawy, paulv, soma}@ccsl.carleton.ca
+Abdulrahman Hijazi Hajime Inoue Ashraf Matrawy P. C. van Oorschot Anil Somayaji Carleton Computer Security Laboratory, Carleton University, Ottawa, ON - K1S 5B6, Canada Email: {ahijazi, hinoue, amatrawy, paulv, soma}@ccsl.carleton.ca

-Abstract-The complexity of current Internet applications makes understanding network traffic a challenging task.
+Abstract-The complexity of current Internet applications makes the understanding of network traffic a challenging task.
 By providing larger-scale aggregates for analysis, unsupervised clustering approaches can greatly aid in the identification of new applications, attacks, and other changes in network usage patterns.
 In this paper we introduce ADHIC, a new algorithm that clusters similar network traffic together without prior knowledge of protocol structures.
 Packet similarity is determined through comparisons of substrings within packets at distinguishing offsets.
-ADHIC is notable in that it 1) produces a hierarchical decomposition of network traffic in the form of a cluster-identifying decision tree, 2) needs only a small fraction of packets to generate the tree, and 3) clusters packets at wire speeds.
+ADHIC is notable in that 1) it produces a hierarchical decomposition of network traffic in the form of a cluster-identifying decision tree, 2) it needs only a small fraction of packets (about 3% in our traces) to generate the tree, and 3) it clusters packets at wire speeds.
 We find that ADHIC appropriately segregates well-known protocols, clusters together traffic of the same protocol running on multiple ports, and segregates traffic from applications, such as p2p, that do not use standard ports.
 Potential applications include network performance analysis, real-time alerts of flash crowds or worm activity, and dynamic DoS-resistant bandwidth management.
 NetADHICT, our implementation of ADHIC, is available for download and is licensed under the GNU GPL license.

-I. Introduction
+I. INTRODUCTION

 The behavior of modern computer networks is fundamentally complex: many users, many uses, numerous protocols, massive operating systems, complex applications, and a wide variety of connected devices.
 As a result, understanding the behavior of even the simplest local area network can be challenging.
 Such analysis, however, for debugging, network management, and security purposes is increasingly important.
-Common analysis strategies have been to classify traffic using predetermined classifiers, based on ports and IP addresses or also using protocol dissectors [3].
+Common analysis strategies have been to classify traffic using predetermined classifiers, based on ports and IP addresses or also using protocol dissectors [2].
 While such approaches can help one understand a given set of packets, they are much less helpful when the problem is to understand the overall structure of network traffic.

 The goal and strategy of this work has been to devise a technique to better understand network traffic through grouping them into semantically meaningful equivalence classes, or clusters, using no prior knowledge of packet or protocol structures.
-When packets are compared using header information, clustering can reveal many interesting patterns [6]; however, many patterns of traffic, including peer-to-peer networks, self-propagating malware (worms), and flash crowds are often more properly distinguished by patterns in payloads, not headers.
+When packets are compared using header information, clustering can reveal many interesting patterns [5]; however, many patterns of traffic, including peer-to-peer networks, selfpropagating malware (worms), and flash crowds are often more properly distinguished by patterns in payloads, not headers.
 Indeed, some protocols are now designed to make it difficult to classify them through header information.
 An ideal packet clustering technique, then, would be able to extract patterns from anywhere in a packet.

-We have developed an unsupervised clustering algorithm, ADHIC (Approximate Divisive HIerarchical Clustering), that creates semantically interesting clusters without manually labeled training data or complex statistical features.
-Instead, it represents clusters using fixed-offset, fixed-length strings, a pattern we refer to as (p,n)-grams [17].
-Most (p,n)-grams are rare and correspond to fragments of payload data.
-High frequency (p,n)-grams, however, correspond to the structural features of network packets.
-By choosing (p,n)-grams of appropriate frequency, we can represent the structure of network traffic without any other assumptions regarding the contents of packet headers or payloads.
+We have developed an unsupervised clustering algorithm, ADHIC (Approximate Divisive HIerarchical Clustering), that creates semantically interesting clusters without manually labelled training data or complex statistical features.
+Instead, it represents clusters using fixed-offset, fixed-length strings, a pattern we refer to as (p, n)-grams [16].
+Most (p, n)-grams are rare and correspond to fragments of payload data.
+High frequency (p, n)-grams, however, correspond to the structural features of network packets.
+By choosing (p, n)-grams of appropriate frequency, we can represent the structure of network traffic without any other assumptions regarding the contents of packet headers or payloads.